sebastianromerocruz/CS3113-material/assignments/project_4.md

 ### _Common Issues_

-Check collisions from the players perspective.
+Check collisions from the player's perspective.
 In other words, check if the player collided with the enemy, not if the enemy collided with the player.
 You may need to add code to `Entity.h` and `Entity.cpp` to make this work.

 ### _Extra Credit_